agiga-quanta/pskgi_poc/README.md

     RETURN DISTINCT(e) AS species, COLLECT([d, oc, kc]) AS mentioned_locations;

 ![Match locations, key phrases related to salmons in projects or grants](img/graph.png)

+##### c. `show`:

+  A simple docker, to host the interactive slideshow.

+    docker-compose pull
+    docker-compose up --no-build

+  To build this docker:

+    docker-compose up --build show

 </details>